Healthy frozen meals

 According to Astute Analystica, a global analytics and advisory company, the global frozen food market anticipates growth from its current market of $254 billion to over $500 billion by 2030.

 In other words, people are busy, but they want healthy and affordable food to eat.
 Enter: ready-made frozen meals.
-And let’s face it, whatever post-pandemic world we may be entering, we could all use some food prep relief in the kitchen, especially during the work week.
+And let’s face it, we could all use some food prep relief in the kitchen, especially during the work week.

 The food industry is cranking out healthy frozen meals that you can pop in the oven, microwave or quickly sauté on the cooktop.
 Another bonus: These meals can help reduce food waste, as you don’t have to buy a slew of ingredients to satisfy a recipe, while having to throw the unused portions of the ingredients in the trash.